thefirsthero/Chatterbox-TTS-Extended/README.md

 ## Export & Output Options

 - **Multiple audio formats:** WAV (uncompressed), MP3 (320k), FLAC (lossless).
 Any/all selectable in UI.
-- **Subtitle export:** Automatically generate `.srt` and `.vtt` subtitle files for every narration.
-- **Chapter-prefixed output:** In book narration workflows, output filenames are automatically prefixed with chapter names for organization.
 - **Output file naming:** Each output includes base name, timestamp, generation, and seed for tracking.
-- **Batch export:** If “separate files” is checked, each text file gets its own processed output.
+- **Batch export:** If “separate files” is checked, each uploaded text file gets its own processed output.
+- **Disable watermarking:** Optional toggle to disable watermarking during generation.

 ---

 ## Generation Logic & Quality Control

-- **Number of generations:** Generate multiple different outputs at once (“takes”).
+- **Number of generations:** Produce multiple different outputs at once (“takes”).
 - **Candidates per chunk:** For each chunk, generate multiple variants.
-- **Max attempts per candidate:** If validation fails, retries up to N times for best result.
+- **Max attempts per candidate:** If validation fails, retry up to N times.
-- **Whisper validation:** Uses speech-to-text to check each candidate and picks the closest transcript match (can bypass for speed).
+- **Deterministic seeding:** A per-chunk/per-candidate/per-attempt seed is derived from the base seed for reproducibility.
-- **Fallback strategies:** If all candidates fail, use the longest transcript or highest similarity score.
+- **Fallback strategies:** If all candidates fail validation, use the longest transcript or highest similarity score.

 ---

 ## Whisper Sync & Validation

-- **Model choice:** Select between OpenAI Whisper and faster-whisper (SYSTRAN).
-Both have multiple model sizes (VRAM vs. speed tradeoff).
+- **Backends:** Choose **OpenAI Whisper** or **faster-whisper** (SYSTRAN), with multiple model sizes (VRAM vs. speed tradeoff).
-- **Whisper backend and size exposed in UI:** Shows VRAM estimates and auto-disables if not needed.
-- **Per-chunk Whisper validation:** Each audio chunk is transcribed and compared to its intended text.
+- **Per-chunk validation:** Each audio chunk is transcribed and compared to its intended text.
-- **Fallbacks:** If all candidates fail, configurable selection of longest transcript or highest score.
-- **Bypass option:** Skip Whisper entirely (faster, but riskier for artifacts).
+- **Bypass option:** Skip Whisper entirely (faster, but may allow more TTS errors).
+- **Use-longest-transcript-on-fail:** Optional fallback if no candidate passes validation.

 ---